stevekochscience/sqlschool/_posts/2014-02-06-outer-joins.markdown

 </div>

 ###RIGHT JOIN
-Right Joins are similar to Left Joins except they return all rows from the table in the `RIGHT JOIN` clause and only matching rows from the table in the `FROM` clause.
+Right Joins are similar to Left Joins outlined above except they return all rows from the table in the `RIGHT JOIN` clause and only matching rows from the table in the `FROM` clause.

 ![Right Joins](http://www.w3schools.com/sql/img_rightjoin.gif)